mavaddat/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

     url: "https://www.postman.com/postman/workspace/test-examples-in-postman/overview"
 ---

-You can use test script examples for various scenarios.
-Learn how to make assertions, validate response structure, and troubleshoot common test errors.
+This page provides test script examples for various API testing scenarios in Postman.
+You can use these test scripts in your request to parse respond data and make assertions.
+You can also use these scripts to validate response structure and troubleshoot common test errors.

 To write your first test script, open a request in Postman, then select the **Tests** tab.
 Enter the following JavaScript code: